 Victor considers himself a bit of a “Digital Nomad”.
 When he is not out photographing at a racetrack, car show or event, he is traveling and working in web design and development for an L.A. based charter school district and several non-profit organizations.
 Married since 1989, he is a father of two and grandfather to Vincent.

 Tony Adamowicz, Marshall Autry, Peter Brown, Len Clarke, Hal Crocker, David Ferguson, Vince Johnson, Csaba Kiss, Nathan Leach-Proffer, Rich Martin, Ed McDonough, Darren Pierson, Lee Robie, Bob Ross, Steve Rossini, Al Wolford, Simon Wright, Wallace Wyss, Marco Zanello

 Story Submissions, Ideas, Questions or Comments – We are always open to interesting story submissions or ideas, whether you’d like to share pictures from a local event or your experience at the 1967 24 Hours of Le Mans.

-We welcome your stories, ideas, comments, questions, observations or suggestions at mail (at) sportscardigest.com or through the contact form below.
+We welcome your stories, ideas, comments, questions, observations or suggestions at mail (at) sportscardigest.com.

 Disclaimer – The information in Sports Car Digest is compiled from a variety of reliable sources and every effort is made to ensure that the information is true and accurate.
 However, we must disclaim and deny any liability or responsibility for the timeliness, use, interpretation, accuracy and completeness of the information presented.